 tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

-Poisonous mushrooms are a serious, sometimes fatal, hazard for foragers, gardeners, and curious children who like to explore the forest floor.
-While some wild mushrooms are delicious and highly prized, others contain potent toxins that can cause severe mushroom poisoning, permanent liver damage, or even death.
 Among the most dangerous species are the Death Cap mushroom (Amanita phalloides), the Destroying Angel mushroom (Amanita virosa and related species), the Deadly Dapperling (Lepiota brunneoincarnata), and the Fool’s Mushroom (Amanita verna).
+These mushrooms are responsible for many of the world’s most severe and fatal mushroom poisonings.

 Identifying Poisonous Mushrooms: Why It’s So Difficult

-• Cap shape and surface: convex, flat, or bell-shaped; smooth, sticky, or covered with warts or patches.
+• Cap shape and surface: convex, flat, or bell-shaped; smooth, sticky, or covered with scales or warts.

 • Color changes: how the cap, gills, or flesh change color with age, bruising, or cutting.